reinator/tutorial_metabarcoding/_pages/home.md

 ![](/images/other/home_sloth.jpg)

-Welcome to the [Physalia](https://www.physalia-courses.org/) November 2022 course run by Marcela Uliano & João Ferreira.
+Welcome to the [Physalia](https://www.physalia-courses.org/) October 2023 course run by Marcela Uliano & João Ferreira.

 Follow the links on the lefthand side to take part in the course modules.